samestrin/llm-interface/docs/USAGE.md

 #### Example Usage

-Here's how to configure the Cache Manager with a file system-based backend:
+Here's how to configure the Cache Manager with a file system-based store (using cache-manager-fs-hash):

 ```javascript
 const fsStore = require('cache-manager-fs-hash');